weronikanitecka/gdpr-literacy-privacy-paradox/README.md

-# Behind the Curtain: How GDPR Literacy Bridges the Privacy Paradox
+# Behind the Curtain: GDPR Literacy and the Privacy Paradox